 The oysters you eat are a different species from the ones that bear pearls.
-The kind that are eaten are called ostreids and the pearl-producing oysters are called Pterioida.
+The kind that are eaten are called ostreids, and the pearl-producing oysters are called Pterioida.

 Thomas Jefferson was quite the gardener.
 He introduced pasta to the U.S. as well as broccoli and other vegetables from France.

-When your purchasing frozen peas, they’re frozen within two and half hours of harvest.
+Frozen peas are frozen within two and half hours of harvest.